scalawithcats/scala-with-cats/src/pages/applicatives/cartesian.md

 As we discussed above,
 the parameters `fa` and `fb` are independent of one another.
 This gives us a lot more flexibility when defining instances of `Cartesian` than we do when defining `Monads`.

-The relationship between `Cartesian` and `Monad` is subtle---more on that later.
-For now let's see how to use `Cartesian`.

 ### Joining Two Contexts

-Whereas `Semigroups` allow us to join values, `Monoids` allow us to join contexts.
+Whereas `Semigroups` allow us to join values, `Cartesians` allow us to join contexts.
 Let's join some `Options` as an example:

 ```tut:book:silent